natashaclerkin/fiid-memory-game-MS2/README.md

 I took inspiration from the following sources however I did implement my own custom code with each snippet also:

-- I undertook a significant amount of research into JavaScript game development through reading material and watching tutorials from [Portexe](https://portexe.com/), [Code Resources](https://www.ci-resources.online/), [Scotch.io](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript), [Dribbble](https://dribbble.com/tags/memory_game), [Wes Bos](https://courses.wesbos.com), [Watch and Code](https://watchandcode.com/courses), [Dev.to](https://dev.to/fakorededamilola/create-a-memory-game-with-js-1l9j).
+- I undertook a significant amount of research into JavaScript game development through reading material and watching tutorials from [Portexe](https://portexe.com/), [Code Resources](https://www.ci-resources.online/), [Scotch.io](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript), [Dribbble](https://dribbble.com/tags/memory_game), [Wes Bos](https://courses.wesbos.com), [Watch and Code](https://watchandcode.com/courses) and [Dev.to](https://dev.to/fakorededamilola/create-a-memory-game-with-js-1l9j).
 - I practiced JS and the research material on [W3 Schools](https://www.w3schools.com/) and [CodePen](https://codepen.io/).
-- Bootstrap was used for the [Navbar](https://getbootstrap.com/docs/4.4/components/navbar/) and the [Loading Spinner](https://getbootstrap.com/docs/4.4/components/spinners/).
+- Bootstrap was used for the [navbar](https://getbootstrap.com/docs/4.4/components/navbar/) and the [loading spinner](https://getbootstrap.com/docs/4.4/components/spinners/).
 - I implemented the [Fisher–Yates Shuffle](https://bost.ocks.org/mike/shuffle/) in my game to randomize the card shuffle.
-- I came across this [Glowing Button Animation](https://www.w3docs.com/snippets/css/how-to-create-flashing-glowing-button-using-animation-in-css3.html) when I was searching for inspiration for enticing 'Try your luck' & 'Try Again' buttons.
+- I came across this [glowing button animation](https://www.w3docs.com/snippets/css/how-to-create-flashing-glowing-button-using-animation-in-css3.html) when I was searching for inspiration for enticing 'Try your luck' & 'Try Again' buttons.
-- During development I found solutions to smaller coding queries in Stack Overflow as well as when I had difficulties with the [Modal Positioning](https://stackoverflow.com/questions/33184157/bootstrap-modal-height-as-per-window-height) and [Preventing the win modal from disappearing when clicking outside](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca)
+- During development I found solutions to smaller coding queries in Stack Overflow as well as when I had difficulties with the [modal positioning](https://stackoverflow.com/questions/33184157/bootstrap-modal-height-as-per-window-height) and [preventing the win modal from disappearing when clicking externally.](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca)

-I would like to thank my mentor Guido Cecilio for his support in helping me to understand JavaScript and guidance throughout the project.
+I would like to thank my mentor Guido Cecilio for his support in helping me to understand JavaScript and his overall guidance throughout the project.

-Last but certainly not least, I'd like to thank the amazing Fiid for their use of content, imagery and real-life business concept for the project.
-I am a happy customer and was only too excited to use them and their yummy pouches as the source material for my project!
+Last but certainly not least, I'd like to thank the amazing [Fiid](https://www.eatfiid.com/) for their use of content, imagery and real-life business concept for the project.
+I am an existing happy customer and was only too excited to use them and their yummy pouches as the source material for my project!

 [^ Back To Top ](#contents)